elNino0916/unifi-led-api/README.md

 ### CSRF Token Errors

 The API automatically handles CSRF tokens.
-If you encounter issues, ensure your controller is running a compatible version.
+If you encounter issues, ensure your controller is running a compatible version.+

+### Other errors / config changes

+You have not updated your json files after a config change / update.
+Please check out [Step 1](https://github.com/elNino0916/unifi-led-api/wiki/%5BSTEP-1%5D-Gather-required-strings-&-create-json-files) to recreate the json files.

 ## License